MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

   blocked.
 Check if some API call is suspending the task or if a shared resource could be blocking it.

 - When a Java native method is called, it calls its C counterpart function in the RTOS task that runs the MicroEJ runtime.
-While the C function is running, no other Java methods can run : the Java world awaits for the C function to finish.
-As a consequence, if the C function never returns, no Java thread can ever run again.
-Spot any suspect native functions and trace every entry/exit to detect faulty code.
+  While the C function is running, no other Java methods can run because the Java world awaits for the C function to finish.
+  Consequently, no Java thread can ever run again if the C function never returns.
+  Therefore, spot any suspect native functions and trace every entry/exit to detect faulty code.

-Please refer to :ref:`implementation_details` if you encounter issues to implement the heart beat.
+Please refer to :ref:`implementation_details` if you encounter issues to implement the heartbeat.

 Check UI Thread Liveness
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Now, what if the ``Alive`` heart beat runs while the UI is frozen?
+Now, what if the ``Alive`` heartbeat runs while the UI is frozen?
 Java threads are getting scheduled but the UI thread (also called
 Display Pump thread), does not process display events.

-Let's make the heart beat snippet above execute in the UI
+Let's make the heartbeat snippet above execute in the UI
 thread.
 Simply wraps the ``System.out.println("Alive")`` with a
 ``callSerially``: